neuvector/circleci-orb/README.md

 ####c.
 Scan an image from a CircleCI build job

-The local boolean parameter is an indicator to run a local scan. set it to be true
+The boolean parameter scan_local_image is an indicator to scan the image on the same host.
+Set it to be true

-The file is the tar archive storing the to-be-scanned image
+The image_tar_file is the tar archive that stores the to-be-scanned image

-The path is the director storing the tar archive file
+The path is the absolute path to save the tar archive file

-The image_name is the name of the image to be scanned
+The image_name is the name of to-be-scanned image

-The image_tag is the tag name of the image to be scanned
+The image_tag is the tag name to-be-scanned image

 ```
 version: 2.1